LANL-Bioinformatics/KWAGE/README.md

 4. Bloom filter construction directly from [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) files

 The BIGSI++ pipeline has four primary components:
-1. Streaming downloads of SRA files
+1. Streaming downloads of SRA files: `sra_download`
-2. Streaming construction of Bloom filters from the downloaded SRA files
+2. Streaming construction of Bloom filters from the downloaded SRA files: `bloomer`
-3. Database construction from the Bloom filters
+3. Database construction from the Bloom filters: `build_db`
-4. Searching the resulting database with a nucleic acid query
+4. Searching the resulting database with a nucleic acid query: `bigsi++`

 ## Building and installing the code
 The BIGSI++ code is written in C++ and requires the MPI (message passing interface; I recommend [OpenMPI](https://www.open-mpi.org/)).
 A compiler that supports OpenMP is also suggested, but not required.